rhainer27/rain/L5/Homework/README.md

 	* `for`
 	* `&&`, `||`, `!`

-2. From the top level of your `Precourse-batch3` folder, run `npm test L5/Homework/tests/JSII.test.js` to run the automated tests.
+2. From the top level of your `Precourse` folder, run `npm test L5/Homework/tests/JSII.test.js` to run the automated tests.
 You will fill out the functions in `homework.js` to make the tests pass.